yash04747/docs/docs/guides/basics/install.md

 your development time that much easier.

 ### WP Packagist
-The most stable of releases reside on WordPress.org.
+The most stable of releases resides on WordPress.org.
 Only those releases that have been tested by the masses.
 Use this configuration for the ultimate in stability.

 ```json